gruntwork-io-demo/sales-demo-infra-modules/README.md

 # Infrastructure Modules

 This repository contains Terraform modules.
 Think of these modules as "blueprints" that define reusable, testable, configurable, versioned pieces of infrastructure.
-Find your team's `infrastructure-live` repo to see how these blueprints are used.
+Find your team's `infrastructure-live-root` repo to see how these blueprints are used.

 Note that some of these modules rely on modules that are part of [Gruntwork](https://docs.gruntwork.io/library/reference/) Library.
 The Gruntwork modules live in private Git repos, and if you don't have access to those repos, please email <support@gruntwork.io>.